 This Policy sets the Company’s obligations regarding the collection, processing, transfer, storage, and disposal of personal data.
 The procedures and principles set out herein must be followed at all times by the Company, its employees, agents, contractors, or other parties working on behalf of the Company.

 The Company is committed not only to the letter of the law, but also to the spirit of the law and places high importance on the correct, lawful, and fair handling of all personal data, respecting the legal rights, privacy, and trust of all individuals with whom it deals.

 The Data Protection Principles

-This Policy aims to ensure compliance with the GDPR.
-The GDPR sets out the following principles with which any party handling personal data must comply.
+This Policy aims to ensure compliance with the Data Protection Law.
+The UK GDPR sets out the following principles with which any party handling personal data must comply.
 All personal data must be.

 All personal data must be:

 - Processed lawfully, fairly, and in a transparent manner in relation to the data subject.